kyma-incubator/compass/docs/investigations/storage/managed-db/managed-dbs.md

 ## Summary
 According to our research, Postgres suits the best our requirements about persisting data for Compass.
 Postgres is a widely used the relational database that allows storing also unstructured data as JSON documents.
+Thanks to that, we can benefit from SQL and noSQL advantages at the same time.